 There are also a number of lifestyle factors that may cause early aging and thinning of the skin including:

 - Lack of regular exercise combined with a poor diet high in sugar and refined carbohydrates

-Overexposure to ultraviolet light causes sun damage to your skin, and after many years of tanning (and burning), you may start to develop thinning skin.
+Overexposure to ultraviolet light causes sun damage to your skin, injuring skin cells and reducing collagen and elastin.
+After many years of tanning (and burning), you may start to develop thinning skin.
+You might notice thinner skin across your face, arms or hands, the parts of the body most exposed to the sun.
 Sun damage can also appear in the form of age spots, sagging skin, wrinkling or skin cancer.
-You might notice thinner skin across your face, arms or hands, the parts of the body most exposed to the sun.